shelkemayur2002/new/README.md

 ### **🐞Bug-id : P1-BG-13**

 **Description:**
-1. When editing a promodizer, the phone number field remains in an error state even when entering a valid format (e.g., +1-555-0301).
+1. When editing a promodizer, the phone number field remains in an error state even when entering a valid format (e.g., `+1-555-0301`).
+2. The system incorrectly flags the input as invalid.
-2. The Update Promodizer button stays disabled.
+3. The Update Promodizer button stays disabled, preventing any updates.
+4. User cannot save changes due to incorrect phone validation.

-**Expected Result:** Valid phone numbers should be accepted; update enabled.
+**Expected Result:** Valid phone numbers should remove the error state and allow updating.
-**Actual Result:** Shows error & disables update button.
+**Actual Result:** Field stays in error; update button stays disabled.

 **Category:**  Functional